sydneymiyashiro/LuceneCourseProject/README.md

 This program searches the index for query terms using CMPT456Analyzer and CMPT456Similarity.
 Output includes the score using the custom similarity class.

+Queries may include multiple words.
+However results will include documents that may contain only one of the input words in them.
+If input is inside of quotes, then that phrase will be searched and all results will contain that phrase.

 <!--